ZWhuang666/MIAS-LCEC/doc/program.md

 ### 4.2 Batch Calibration

-When you have a group of clouds and images with same intrinsic and extrinsic, batch calibration function would be a better choice.
+When you have a group of clouds and images with same intrinsic and extrinsic parameters, batch calibration function would be a better choice.
 #### 4.2.1 File Naming Rules
 To ensure the cloud and its matching image be recognized correclty, file name shall comply with below rules:
 - cloud file and its matching image file shall be put in the same folder.